Wangquanlong/photonmind-PIC/README.md

 # photonmind-PIC
-Accelerate the design of your photonic integrated circuits (PIC) with artificial neural network models of common photonic components
+Accelerate the design of photonic integrated circuits (PIC) with artificial neural network models of common photonic components.